 If you have oily skin your results WILL appear softer in appearance and may require additional procedures (eyebrows can look solid).

 Dark Skin types please note that your permanent makeup will not appear as bold as lighter skin types.
 (Indian, African American, Filipino, etc.)

 Microbladed eyebrows require a “DRY HEAL”.
 Do not get them wet for ten (10) days.

 DO NOT rub, pick or scratch the treated area.
 Let any scabbing or dry skin naturally exfoliate off.
 Picking can cause scarring and pigment loss!

 COMPLETELY avoid direct sun exposure and tanning beds for a minimum of 4 weeks after your procedure.
 Direct sunlight can cause the pigment to change color while it is healing and can also cause hyper pigmentation and scarring.

 Avoid pools, saunas, steam rooms, hot showers and/or hot baths for three (3) weeks.

-Avoid sweating for a full ten (10) days.
-Any physical effort, working out, hot weather, any other activity that may cause sweating through or on the brows will cause the "hair strokes" to blur under the skin and there is no fixing this.
+Be aware that profuse sweating may cause the "hair strokes" to blur under the skin and there is no fixing this.

 Avoid sleeping on your face/brows for the first ten (10) days.